Yandex Cloud

 python3 ./producer.py

-3. Make sure that the data sent by the producer is received and correctly interpreted by the consumer:
+3. Make sure the data sent by the producer is received and correctly interpreted by the consumer:

 {'name': 'Value'}